edoardottt/MSc-CyberSecurity-Sapienza/Distributed-Systems/README.md

 # Distributed Systems

-- Prof Giuseppe Antonio Di Luna (https://sites.google.com/site/gadiluna/)
+- Prof. Giuseppe Antonio Di Luna (https://sites.google.com/site/gadiluna/)
 - Website (https://sites.google.com/view/distributed-systems-2021/home-page)

 The course is about distributed systems, with a specific focus on fault-tolerance.
 Students will learn to appreciate the difficulties introduced by the uncertainty given by the unavoidable coexistence of local knowledge, asynchrony, and failures.